Are you looking for the most beautiful castles in Belgium?

 Unfortunately you can’t visit all 3000 castles in Belgium but at least 400 of them are open to the public!
 They now serve as a museum, hotel, bed & breakfast and you’ll even find some castle restaurants!
 Since visiting 400 castles is pretty nuts I did some extensive research and found the most beautiful ones for you!

-This post will be updated on a regular basis, always including more information and more castles.
+This post will be updated on a regular basis, always including more information and more castles in Belgium

-The Most Beautiful Castles in Belgium You Must See
+The Most Beautiful Castles in Belgium That You Should Visit

 Castle of Zellaer